liamtimms/bashscripts/README.md

 - **configuration:** make sure you are happy with the journal path and change the author name if you use this.
 - **dependencies**: just set the `$EDTIOR` environmental variable.

+## videomaker

+Used to create a video from a series of images.
+The images are first cropped and then a logo is added to each image.
+The resulting images are used to create a video using ffmpeg, which is then reversed and combined with a copy of itself to create a looping video.

+- **usage:**

+To use this script, make sure that you have the dependencies installed and that you have a series of images in the src directory.
+Then, simply run the script and provide the input file as the first argument and the output file as the second argument.
+The resulting video will be saved as output_together.mp4.

+You'll need to adjust paths, file names, etc. but it can be a useful starting point.

+- **dependencies:** `mogrify` and `composite` (include in `imagemagick`), `ffmpeg`

 # Scripts Related to Writing My PhD Thesis (and Papers)

 These scripts were used primarily for producing my phd thesis.
 However, they can be adpated for other uses or be instructional for writing your own approaches.